artm/vim-peawiki/README.md

 A new page will be created with default content (A single header consisting of the page name).

+New page can be aborted with `:bw!`.
+It wasn't written yet so it won't end up in git repo too early.

 ### Delete page

 To delete a page: